Enhancing corporate governance

 Efforts to Ensure the Effective Implementation of Audit and Supervisory Committee Member

-In addition to inspecting significant approval documents, Audit and Supervisory Committee Members attend meetings of the Group Presidents’ Council, the Executive Committee and other key meetings.
-This involvement helps them to keep track of the company’s major decision-making processes and the progress of business execution.
-In addition, Audit and Supervisory Committee Members, CEO, Accounting Auditors, and others communicate with each other and exchange opinions to ensure that the audits of Audit and Supervisory Committee Members are conducted effectively.
+In addition, Audit and Supervisory Committee Members, representative directors, the Accounting Auditor, and others communicate with each other and exchange opinions to ensure that the audits by Audit and Supervisory Committee Members are conducted effectively.

 The Company has established the Audit and Supervisory Committee Office with full-time staff to assist the Audit and Supervisory Committee in its duties, and three individuals have been assigned to this office.